 The honest answer?
 It depends on how old your birds are.

-- Chicks: They need 20% protein starter feed to grow fast.
-Detailed in USDA Guidelines for Organic Certification of Poultry, even day-old chicks must be managed organically from the second day of life to produce organic eggs or meat.
+Chicks: They need 18 to 22% protein starter feed to grow fast.
+Even day-old chicks must be managed organically from the second day of life to produce organic eggs or meat.

-- Laying Hens: They need 16-18% protein and 3.5-4.5% calcium.
-While protein percentage matters, laying hens have particularly high calcium requirements for strong eggshells—typically 3.8-4.0% calcium content.
+Laying Hens: They need 16 to 18% protein and 3.5 to 4.5% calcium.
+While protein percentage matters, laying hens have particularly high calcium requirements for strong eggshells.
 Even with balanced feed, you’ll need to supplement with grit for digestion and oyster shells for additional calcium, especially for heavy layers.

-- Molting Hens: They need extra protein (around 20%) to grow feathers back.
+Molting Hens: They need extra protein (around 20%) to grow feathers back quickly.

 The healthiest feed is one that is fresh (less than 4 weeks from the mill date) and free from mold toxins.
 Ingredient quality matters more than the brand name on the bag.